Woking F.C.: Promotion to the Conference and FA Trophy success

 Promotion to the Conference was achieved in 1991–92.
 The Isthmian League title was clinched in early April, with seven games still to be played, 18 points clear of nearest rivals, Enfield.
 The next season saw Woking finish the season in eighth position.
 The following summer saw Chapple sign former Chelsea, Sunderland, Fulham and QPR winger, Clive Walker, from Brighton & Hove Albion and he was to prove the catalyst in the most successful period in the club's history.
 Woking won the FA Trophy for the first time in 1994, defeating Runcorn in the final at Wembley; the following season they became only the second club to win back-to-back FA Trophies (after Scarborough in 1976–77), defeating Kidderminster Harriers in the final.
 A third FA Trophy triumph followed in 1997, with Dagenham & Redbridge the opponents in the final.
 The Cards also achieved five successive top-five finishes in the Conference, including being runners-up in 1994–95 and 1995–96 when they finished below Stevenage.
 The club also continued to enjoy national prominence in the FA Cup.
 Barnet were defeated in successive seasons following draws at their homeground.
 In 1996–97 a run in the FA Cup saw the club beat Millwall, then top of Division Two, and Cambridge United, who were challenging for promotion from Division Three.
-The Third Round saw Woking draw 1–1 away to Premier League side Coventry City, thanks to a last minute equaliser from the Cards' Steve Thompson, but Coventry won the replay at Kingfield 2–1.
+The third round saw Woking draw 1–1 away to Premier League side Coventry City, thanks to a last minute equaliser from the Cards' Steve Thompson, but Coventry won the replay at Kingfield 2–1.

+At the end of the 1996–97 campaign, having just clinched the FA Trophy for the third time, Geoff Chapple and his coach, Colin Lippiatt, left the club and joined Kingstonian.
+This was the beginning of a less successful period for the club.
+John McGovern and then Brian McDermott were given the position of manager, but neither achieved anything greater than a mid-table finish.